History of Chicago in Timeline

 2013: Chicago Public School Enrollment

-Since the 2013 legalization of same-sex marriage in Illinois, over 10,000 same-sex couples have wed in Cook County, a majority of them in Chicago.
+Since the 2013 legalization of same-sex marriage in Illinois, over 10,000 same-sex couples have wed in Cook County, with the majority in Chicago.

 2014: Religion in Chicago

-According to a 2014 study by the Pew Research Center, Christianity is the most prevalently practiced religion in Chicago (71%), with the city being the fourth-most religious metropolis in the United States.
+According to a 2014 study by the Pew Research Center, Christianity is the most prevalently practiced religion in Chicago (71%).

-According to data compiled in 2014, Chicago's "choice system" sorts students of different achievement levels into different schools, creating a tiered system of high, middle, and low performing schools.
+According to data compiled in 2014, Chicago's "choice system" sorts students of different achievement levels into different schools (high performing, middle performing, and low performing schools).

-In 2014, Chicago attracted 50.17 million domestic leisure travelers, 11.09 million domestic business travelers, and 1.308 million overseas visitors, contributing more than US$13.7 billion to Chicago's economy.
+In 2014, Chicago attracted 50.17 million domestic leisure travelers, 11.09 million domestic business travelers and 1.308 million overseas visitors.
+These visitors contributed more than US$13.7 billion to Chicago's economy.

 2014: Non-Christian Faiths

-Non-Christian faiths accounted for 7% of the religious population in Chicago in 2014, with Judaism accounting for 3% of the population.
+In 2014, Non-Christian faiths accounted for 7% of the religious population in Chicago, with Judaism accounting for 3% of the population.

 In 2015, roughly 4% of Chicago's population identified as LGBT.